Skip to main content

 Nigel is included in that context as a tool that would help households store and manage important documents, receive reminders, and share information safely with trusted contacts.

-We’re pleased to see that use case reflected in a wider national strategy focused on trusted, interoperable data sharing.
+That use case sits in a wider national strategy focused on trusted, interoperable data sharing.

 Smart Data and Trust